karmanderLOLgit/xss/README.md

-# xss
+# xss.py

-some website vulnerable to reflected xss lawrl
+a PoC to showcase XSS exploits